Catholicity Amid white Normativity: How Inculturating ‘white American Culture’ Fosters Ecclesial Diversity

 Version of Record for Research & Citation

-“Catholicity Amid white Normativity: How Inculturating White Culture Fosters Ecclesial Diversity.”
+“Catholicity Amid white Normativity: How Inculturating white American Culture Fosters Ecclesial Diversity.”
 In Embodying Ecclesial Diversity, edited by Cristina Lledo Gomez and Brian Flanagan.
 Cham, Switzerland: Palgrave, McMillan.
 Pathways for Ecumenical and Interreligious Dialogue.
-(Forthcoming 2025)
+(Forthcoming 2026)

 Paper Précis

-Problematically, however, the normativity of White culture in the U.S. significantly inhibits American catholicity.
-Indeed, White culture is an unquestioned and invisible norm which evaluates of other cultural perspectives but is rarely itself evaluated.
-In this sense, White culture sets the terms within which other cultural forms of Church can flourish.
-In its most harmful form, White culture promotes white supremacy in the form of white Christian nationalism.
-At the same time, the normativity that insulates White Culture from evaluation also obscures the need for the inculturation of White culture itself.
-Indeed, most white Catholics no longer identify themselves culturally according to their distant European-immigrant roots but also cannot fully articulate their own White cultural identity.
-As long as White culture occludes its own cultural subjectivity and remains normative, White culture reinforces the supremacy of whiteness, constrains other cultural forms of U.S. Catholicism, and ultimately inhibits the catholicity of the American church.
+Problematically, white supremacy and racism are structures of sin embedded within the culture of white Americans; consequently, their culture functions normatively and invisibly to suppress American catholicity.
+Indeed, the culture of white Americans is an unquestioned and invisible norm which evaluates of other cultural perspectives but is rarely itself evaluated.
+In this sense, their culture sets the terms within which other cultural forms of Church can flourish.
+In its most harmful form, the culture of white Americans not only promotes white supremacy and white Christian nationalism but also prevents parents like me who have personally suffered the trauma of racism from effectively purging racism from the culture that our white partners pass on to our children.
+At the same time, the normativity that insulates this culture from evaluation also prevents white people themselves from understanding their own cultural identity and advancing its inculturation.
+Indeed, most white Catholics no longer identify themselves culturally according to their distant European-immigrant roots but also cannot fully articulate their own cultural identity.
+As long as the culture of white Americans occludes its own cultural subjectivity and remains normative, this culture reinforces the supremacy of whiteness, constrains other cultural forms of U.S. Catholicism, and ultimately inhibits the catholicity of the American church.

-To address these obstacles to U.S. catholicity, I argue that the inculturation of White culture remains a necessary and outstanding task.
-I contend that inculturating White culture requires following the model of inculturation found in the history and living example of Black Catholicism.
-To this end, I tease out the distinction between whiteness as a racial caste and Whiteness as a people’s culture.
-I also surface the outsized impact teología del pueblo has had on magisterial teaching concerning inculturation and distill the primary fruits of inculturation as put forth in teología del pueblo.
-Using these fruits, I demonstrate the aptness of Black Catholicism as a paradigm of inculturation for White Catholicism and propose some practical steps parishes can take to catalyze the inculturation of White culture.
+Mindful of these personal, parental, and ecclesial realities, I argue that the inculturation of what i call ‘white American culture’ remains a necessary and outstanding task.
+I contend that inculturating ‘white American culture’ requires following the model of inculturation found in the history and living example of Black Catholicism.
+To this end, I tease out the distinction between racial whiteness and ‘white American culture.’
+Next, I draw on teología del pueblo, which has had an outsized impact on magisterial teaching concerning inculturation, to distill the primary fruits of inculturation and show that ‘white American culture’ has not yet been inculturated.
+Finally, I demonstrate the aptness of Black American Catholicism as a paradigm of inculturation for ‘white American culture’ and propose some practical steps parishes can take to catalyze the inculturation of this culture.

-Ultimately, by inculturating White culture, the U.S. church can transform White culture from an invisible norm to a contextual perspective alongside other cultures in a diverse American church and help untangle White culture’s spiritually diseased connection to racial caste and white supremacy.
+Ultimately, by inculturating ‘white American culture,’ the U.S. church can transform ‘white American culture’ from an invisible norm to a contextual perspective alongside other American cultures in a diverse U.S. church and help untangle spiritually diseased connection of ‘white American culture’ to racial caste and white supremacy.

 DISCIPLE BY BAPTISM, MINISTER BY CALL: Reframing the Theologian’s Vocation in Light of Synodality, Locality, and Catholicity